 5. The DEO will forward all adequately supported reports of academic fraud to University College.

 6. The department will keep report of academic fraud on file from the date of the instructor’s report until the student graduates or for five years, whichever is sooner.

 7. All reports will be reviewed and any patterns of fraud or other questions concerning the fraud will be discussed with the appropriate DEO and/or with the instructor.

-9. If the DCE, as the administrative unit of the BAS degree program for University College, finds evidence of intentional academic fraud, DCE will enforce the following consequences:
+9. If the DCE, as the administrative unit of the BAS and BLS degree programs for University College, finds evidence of intentional academic fraud, DCE will enforce the following consequences:

 - For a first offense: The student will be placed on disciplinary probation until graduation or until a period of five years from the period of the probation.
 A notation will not appear on a student's permanent record/transcript for the first offense.

 - For a second offense: The student will be suspended for a calendar year or longer from the College and will not be allowed to register during that time at the University.
 The offense will be recorded on the student's permanent record/transcript during the period of suspension as follows: Not permitted to Register: Academic Misconduct.

 - For a third offense: The Dean of the College will recommend to the University president expulsion from The University of Iowa.
 Once expulsion occurs, the offense will be recorded on the student's permanent record/transcript as follows: Not permitted to Register: Academic Misconduct.